Paulus13/SE_systemd/README.md

 7. Now you can configure VPN to suit your needs.

-A little bit about setting up iptables
+A little bit about setting up iptables.

 In order for the VPN to forward traffic outwards, you need to add lines to iptables: